 It can be overwhelming searching for new software for your company.
 As long as you are armed with the right information and questions, you will be able to make the right decision for your company.

 The important thing is to create a path to success for your business.
 If you know where you are struggling and have a vision for where you want to go, then you can successfully research and find solutions for your company.

 With the ScreenSteps knowledge base software, companies have found solutions to organizing and sharing their company’s knowledge.
 They have also been able to decrease training times by up to 90%.

-We provide a one-stop shop for your documentation that is easy to both create guides as well as for the end-users.
+We provide a one-stop shop for your documentation that is easy to create guides and for end-users to find and follow.
 This is through our intuitive content creation tools.